Milky Way at Castle Hill, New Zealand

-If you don’t have the best Milky Way camera lens, it doesn’t really matter which camera you’re using.
+If you don’t have the best lens to photograph the Milky Way, it doesn’t really matter which camera you’re using.

 I’ve been testing and comparing different camera lenses and, in short, these are the best lenses to photograph the Milky Way: